-Walk with God is a necessary ingredient in the life of a believer.
-Such a walk is not simply a "fishing expedition" but a dedicated walk in the Lord.
-Prior to salvation one may have known of God; but after salvation one's relationship with God, and the Lord Jesus Christ, is vastly different!
-(Comment)
+Walk with God is a necessary ingredient in the life of a believer with such a walk not simply a "fishing expedition" but a dedicated walk in the Lord.
+Prior to salvation one may have known of God; but after conversion one's relationship with God, and the Lord Jesus Christ, is vastly different!

 There are many, in our present time, who are noted for their walk with God; having devoted their life towards the furtherance of the Gospel.
 Many have endangered their own lives that they might see the fullness of Christ in the lives of others.

-I once was under the influence of the darkness of this world; until the marvelous breath of life came into my being, that of a spiritual birth in Christ!
-From that day forward the darkness of this world evaporated; as I began to walk with God; through His precious Spirit, and my Lord and Savior Jesus Christ!
-Scripture reveals: You were once in darkness, but now you are light in the Lord; walk as children of light (Ephesians 5:8)
+I was under the influence of the darkness of this world; until the marvelous breath of life came into my being, a spiritual birth in Christ!
+From that day forward the darkness of this world evaporated; as I began to walk with God through His precious Spirit, and my Lord and Savior Jesus Christ!
+Scripture reveals: You were sometimes (once) darkness, but now you are light in the Lord; walk as children of light (Ephesians 5:8).

-Blessed is the man that walks not in the counsel of the ungodly (wicked), nor stands in the way of sinners, nor sits in the seat of the scornful.
+Scripture reveals: Blessed is the man that walks not in the counsel of the ungodly (wicked), nor stands in the way of sinners, nor sits in the seat of the scornful.
 But his delight is in the law of the Lord; and in his law does he meditate day and night.
 And he shall be like a tree planted by the rivers of life, that brings forth his fruit in his season; his leaf also shall not wither; and whatsoever he does shall prosper (Psalm 1:1-3).

-The term sanctification (of being set apart unto God) is being little emphasized in our modern day Biblical teaching and preaching.
+The term sanctification (being set apart unto God) is little emphasized in our modern day Biblical teaching and preaching.
 Many great men of God, who walked a dedicated walk with God, have passed on to their reward, leaving behind their influence of sanctification, righteousness, and a holy walk in God.
-In a new generation of believers (having forsaken such a guidance) the emphasis on such terms has become of a lesser nature.
+However, with a new generation of believers (having forsaken such a guidance) the emphasis on such terms has become of a lesser nature.

-A Bible commentary noted: In the midst of abounding iniquity, there were some, whose love for Christ, His Gospel, and saints, did not waver.
-However, there were others whose zeal for Christ was greatly damped; the power of godliness, and vital heat of religion, being almost lost.
-And through a love of the world, and carnal ease and pleasure, the love of many grew cold (Matthew 24:12).
+It was noted that in the midst of abounding iniquity, there were some whose love for Christ, His Gospel, and saints, did not waver.
+However, there were others whose zeal for Christ was greatly damped; the power of godliness, and vital heat of religion, being almost lost; through a love of the world, and carnal ease and pleasure, the love of many grew cold.

-Scripture reveals the words of the Lord: I have somewhat against you, because you have left your first love.
+In reference to the church of Ephesus, Jesus said: I have somewhat against you, because you have left your first love.
 Remember therefore, from where you are fallen, and repent, and do the first works; or else I will come to you quickly, and will remove your candlestick out of his place, except (unless) you repent (Revelation 2:4-5).

-A Bible commentary noted: The solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion: and return to the things that were characteristic of the devotion of the church in earlier years.
+It was noted that the solution of this condition is threefold: Remember your former devotion to Christ; repent of the present lack of love and devotion; and return, that is do the things that were characteristic of the devotion of the church in earlier years.
 Christ threatened to discipline the church by removing its light (candlestick).

-Scripture reveals: If any man be in Christ, he is a new creation; old things are passed away, all things become new (2 Corinthians 5:17).
+Scripture reveals: If any man be in Christ, he is a new creature (creation); old things are passed away, all things are become new (2 Corinthians 5:17).
 In a walk with God, and the Lord Jesus Christ, there is a decisive break with the old life at the moment of conversion.

-A Bible commentary noted: A Christian should live a holy life that reflects the nature of God, who saved him.
+It was noted that a Christian should live a holy life that reflects the nature of God who saved him.
 He should apply the biblical principles of separation and avoid what is against a biblical standard of purity; any association that will bring harm, harmful to the body, or to a weaker brother, offensive to the conscience, or failure to follow the example of Christ.

-In a world of turmoil, mistrust, disunity, and sinfulness, it would behoove one to "walk with God" and the Lord Jesus Christ that would excel all else!
-Scripture reveals: Draw nigh (or near) to God, and he will draw nigh to you (James 5:8).
-There is an abundance of blessing towards such a walk in the Lord.
+In a world of turmoil, mistrust, disunity, and sinfulness, it would behoove one to have a "walk with God" and the Lord Jesus Christ that would excel all else!
+Scripture reveals: Draw nigh (near) to God, and he will draw nigh to you.
+Cleanse your hands, you sinners; and purify your hearts, you doubleminded (James 4:8).

-Jesus identified the Laodicean church as neither cold nor hot but lukewarm.
-He said: As many as I love, I rebuke and chasten: be zealous therefore, and repent.
-Behold, I stand at the door (the door of one's heart) and knock: if any man hear my voice, and open the door (that of one's heart), I will come in to him, and will dine with him, and he with me (Revelation 3:20).
+Scripture reveals: As many as I love, I rebuke and chasten: be zealous therefore, and repent.
+Behold, I (the Lord Jesus Christ) stand at the door (the door of one's heart) and knock: if any man hear my voice, and open the door (only you can), I will come in to him, and will sup (dine) with him, and he with me (Revelation 3:19-20).

 This was an invitation to a church that needed a genuine walk with God and the Lord Jesus Christ!
 This text is also an evangelistic endeavor towards all individuals who are not walking with God as He intended; as given by the invitation extended to all of mankind.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.